AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 Simplify covers one step: form filling.
 You still need Jobscan for ATS scoring, another tool for interview prep, and a resume builder of your choice.
 Every tool has its own subscription.

-I ran the numbers on my old stack before switching.
+Run the numbers on that kind of stack.
 Jobscan at $49.
 An interview prep tool at $29.
 A resume builder at $15.
 Plus Simplify at $20.
-That is $113 per month and four different logins.
-I was paying more for a slower workflow and the tools did not talk to each other.
-When Jobscan told me to add a keyword, I had to manually copy it into my resume builder, export a new PDF, and then load that into Simplify.
+That is $113 per month and four different logins, paying more for a slower workflow where the tools do not talk to each other.
+When Jobscan tells you to add a keyword, you manually copy it into your resume builder, export a new PDF, and then load that into Simplify.
 Friction everywhere.

-AI Applyd bundles the scoring, the rewriting, the applying, and the interview prep into one login. $39/month replaced four tools for me.
+AI Applyd bundles the scoring, the rewriting, the applying, and the interview prep into one login. $38.99/mo replaces four separate tools.
+For more on this, see every auto-apply tool compared.

 Bonus: The 30-Day Spreadsheet

-Here is what my tracker showed after the 30-day test.
+Here is what the tracker showed after the 30-day test.
 Simplify side: 52 autofilled applications, average time per application 2 minutes, zero ATS scoring done up front, 2 recruiter replies.
-AI Applyd side: 71 cloud auto-applies, average time per application under 20 seconds of my time, every application scored before submission, 9 recruiter replies and 4 first-round interviews scheduled.
+AI Applyd side: 71 cloud auto-applies, average time per application under 20 seconds of hands-on time, every application scored before submission, 9 recruiter replies and 4 first-round interviews scheduled.

 Same person, same market, same 30 days.
 4.5x more callbacks on the AI Applyd side.
 That was not marketing copy.
-That was my spreadsheet.
+That was the spreadsheet.

 Score Before You Apply

 AI Applyd scores your resume against each job, rewrites for ATS match, then submits for you.
-Free tier includes 100K tokens and ATS scoring.
+Free tier includes 10K starter tokens and ATS scoring.
 No credit card required.

 Pricing Showdown